Axway/api-builder-docs/content/en/docs/release_notes/geneva.md

 * #5075: The Connectors page has been removed.
 The page lacked clarity on what was being displayed and served no function.
 * #5103: Previously, flows with superfluous authorization parameters were not failing validation when loaded.
 Now, they will fail to validate.
 * #5123: Previously, the Flow Editor displayed the tools in square boxes which limits the amount of space for the tool name.
 Now, the tools are displayed in rectangular boxes which have more room for the text and the mouse over text now also contains the name of the tool.
-* #5129: Previously, the title on the Summary page was the application name, which was inconsistent with the rest of the API builder UI.
+* #5129: Previously, the title on the Summary page was the application name, which was inconsistent with the rest of the API Builder UI.
 Now, the available information on the Summary page contains the correct title and the project information is displayed in a more clear and consistent way.
 * #5177: A new optional configuration parameter called 'proxy' has been added.
 When specified, it must be a string and must hold valid url of a proxy server.
 This url could be passed down to plugins that do http/s communication so they can tunnel the traffic through that proxy server.

 ## Updated modules